Colorectal liver metastases (2022) – online course

 Reviewers: F. Deschamps, D. Filippiadis, T. Jahnke, S. Müller-Hülsbeck and C. Nice

-This course corresponds to chapter 2.2.5.2 Vascular interventional oncology in the European Curriculum and Syllabus for Interventional Radiology.
+This course corresponds to chapter 2.2.5.2 Vascular interventional oncology in the European Curriculum and Syllabus for IR.

 Abstract